HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Certificate Authorities

-A certificate authority is a company or organization that issues digital certificates which helps validate the ownership and identity of entities on the Web, like websites.
+A certificate authority is a company or organization that issues digital certificates which helps validate the ownership and identity of entities on the web, like websites.
 A certificate authority is hence needed to issue a TLS certificate so that the website can be served over HTTPS.
 Like the previous year, we will again look into the CAs used by websites themselves rather than third-party services and resources.

 <figure>
   <table>